Like a massage, but more specific to help with muscle pain/tension and fascia restrictions.

 Most therapists licensed to use their hands and touch clients therapeutically can perform myofascial release.
 Chiropractors, massage therapists, and physical therapists perform myofascial release most commonly.

 The difference is mainly in terminology and the intent of the session.
 Typically, myofascial release is reserved for when a practitioner uses deep pressure to manipulate the fascia connective tissue to change its flexibility.
 Myofascial release is also more commonly used when working with clients to overcome an injury or pain syndrome such as myofascial pain syndrome.

-Massage is a more general term used in almost any situation where a therapist therapeutically touches a client.
+Massage is a general term used in most situations where a therapist therapeutically touches a client.
 A great example of the difference is considering a lymphatic massage, which intends to improve superficial lymphatic circulation.
 Lymphatic massage is a type of massage but would not be considered a form of myofascial release.

 There are several proposed mechanisms for how myofascial release relieves pain and improves the function of the musculoskeletal system.
 The most common explanations are that it can release fascial restrictions, rejuvenate damaged tissues, improve circulation, and stimulate nervous system reflexes.

 The process of rejuvenating injured tissues is fascinating.
 When collagen fibers (the stuff that makes up tendons and fascia) become overly stressed, the cells replace with less durable and less resilient collagen cells.
 A therapy called transverse friction massage speeds up the process of breaking down old and injured collagen, stimulating a response to repair and regenerate stronger collagen fibers.
 The same regenerating process is thought to occur within fascia as well.